rtgodwin/rtgodwin.github.io/_docs/lab4.md

 F-statistic: 41.92 on 14 and 176 DF,  p-value: < 2.2e-16
 ```

-Next, wee see if the squared term is needed.
+Next, wee see if the squared terms are needed.
 We drop them from the model, and again perform an F-test where we compare model 2 and model 3:

 ```r
 mod3 <- lm(DALE ~ log(HEXP) + HC3 + OECD + OECD*log(HEXP)